Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 3. The ownership stage: costs of keeping and using the property

 The ownership stage begins after closing.
 These are the costs of financing, operating, protecting, maintaining, repairing, and improving the property while the owner holds it.
+Ownership-stage costs continue whether or not the owner is actively thinking about them.

 Ownership-stage costs may include mortgage principal and interest, mortgage insurance where applicable, property taxes, homeowners insurance, utilities, internet, water and sewer, waste collection, condo or homeowner association fees, routine maintenance, repairs, replacements, renovations, and capital improvements.
+Some of these are predictable, while others arrive irregularly.

 4. Why ownership-stage costs need their own model